gcanti/fp-ts/docs/modules/Record.ts.md

 ## union

-Union of 2 `Record`s.
+Union of two `Record`s.
-Takes 2 `Record`s and produces a `Record` combining all the entries of the 2 inputs.
+Takes two `Record`s and produces a `Record` combining all the entries of the two inputs.
 It uses the `concat` function of the provided `Magma` to combine the elements with the same key.